azagniotov/stubby4j/docs/REQUEST_PROXYING.md

 As of `v7.3.0` (incl.) of `stubby4j`, it is possible to configure a proxy/intercept where requests are proxied to another service (i.e.: a real, live service), when such requests did not match any of the configured stubs.

-On this page you will learn how to add a proxy configuration, described in YAML, to an existing stub `request`/`response` YAML configuration that you created as part of [Endpoint configuration HOWTO](../README.md#endpoint-configuration-howto).
+On this page you will learn how to add a proxy configuration, described in YAML, to an existing stub `request`/`response` YAML configuration that you created as part of [HTTP endpoint configuration HOWTO](../README.md#http-endpoint-configuration-howto).

 Keep on reading to understand how to add proxy configurations to your `stubby4j` YAML config.